YanCheng-go/easyearth/README.md

 ├── README.md
 ├── requirements_mac.txt  # Python dependencies for macOS
 ├── requirements.txt  # Python dependencies for EasyEarth
-├── setup.sh  # Script to set up the dockerized EasyEarth server (only needed for building the image from the start)
+├── launch_server_docker.sh  # Script to set up the dockerized EasyEarth server (only needed for building the image from the start)

 ```